kenny-zetaris/Documentation/Platform-VM/01registration-process.rst

 Maximum of two data sources to ensure that the VM can function effectively and reliably with the limited VM resources specified.

-**Start-Up And Activate Process**
+**Start-Up And Activaton Process**
 =====================================

-Once the virtual machine has been extracted and loaded into a VM host such as VmWare Player or Oracle VirtualBox, a series of steps need to be taken to register your version of the product and eventually activated, through the below process.
+Once the virtual machine has been extracted and loaded into a VM host such as VmWare Player or Oracle VirtualBox, a series of steps need to be taken to register your version of the product and eventually activation, through the below process.

 Once your VM starts you will be presented with the following Console Welcome Screen which lists the authorize activities in the order that they need to be executed, Activation, Authorize and finally Access